Jouni Laaksonen 1.1.2018

 Or if we allow a couple of more roads (but no habitation or other human usage inside these square kilometers), we could add Urho Kekkonen NP, Paistunturi WA, Kevo Strict Nature Reserve and Kaldoaivi WA.
 That makes about 17500 km².

 Map of Finnish Lapland, the northern part.
 Grey areas are protected in one way or another.
 1. Pöyrisjärvi Wilderness Area, 2.
 Pulju WA, 3.
 Lemmenjoki National Park, 4.
 Hammastunturi WA, 5.
 Muotkatunturi WA, 6.
 Pomokaira mire + old-growth protection area.
 7. Urho Kekkonen NP, 8.
 Paistunturi WA + Kevo Strict nature Reserve, 9.
 Kaldoaivi.
 And we could add those other gray areas into the calculation, too, but that would stretch the definition still a bit more.
 Map is a screenshot from Geoportal, Paikkatietoikkuna.
 The purple line from Nellim village in east to Kilpisjärvi village in west is the route of our nine weeks hike, see below.
+(Sorry, this picture seems to have been broken for many weeks, I don’t know why.
+Now it should show.)

 Well, who cares about numbers?
 As a bottom line I’d say that in Finland we have probably the largest forested wilderness in Western Europe.
 If I am wrong, please correct me!